rvion/daz-ts/.roo/rules-code/rules.md

 - Consider the server to always be running
 - Consider the frontend to always be running at `http://localhost:6660/` ; you never need to start it manually

+---

+you can always access the mgr by calling `getMgr` from @src/DI.ts